-Animal milk yogurt is produced using a starter culture made up of Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus bacteria.
+Traditional dairy yogurt is produced using a blend of bacteria cultures made up of Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus bacteria.
 Lactobacilli and bifidobacteria may also be added.

 Yogurt starter cultures are carefully balanced so that the strains work together, but different combinations of these bacteria produce different types of yogurt.
 A country or region is often known for a specific blend.
-Depending on the fermentation and time the characteristic tangy flavor of homemade yogurt can range from mildly sour to very tart, plus the texture can vary from drinkable to thick set.
-Click here for a list of our recommended yogurt starter cultures.
+Depending on the fermentation time the characteristic tangy flavor of homemade yogurt can range from mildly sour to very tart, plus the texture can vary from drinkable to thick set.

 In dairy-based yogurt the bacteria in a starter culture feed on the milk’s natural sugar, (lactose) during fermentation.
-Alternative, non-dairy milk doesn’t have as much natural sugar available to feed the bacteria and ensure the culturing process will take place or continue for the full duration of the fermentation.
+Plant-based milk doesn’t have as much natural sugar available to feed the bacteria and ensure the culturing process will take place or continue for the full duration of the fermentation.

-Furthermore, homemade SCD yogurt can also be used as a starter for another batch.
-Simply reserve ½ a cup to inoculate the milk.
+Furthermore, homemade yogurt can be used as a starter for another batch.
+Simply whisk a quarter cup (per 1 litre of milk) into your milk.
 Over time the probiotic strains will weaken so this is not a process to be repeated indefinitely.

-Commercial, non-dairy yogurt will contain stabilisers and gelling agents that will interfere with the yogurt culturing process.
-It is advisable to always use a dried bacteria starter culture or probiotic with non-dairy milk.
+Commercial, non-dairy yogurt will contain stabilisers and gelling agents that may interfere with the yogurt culturing process.
+It is advisable to always use a starter culture or probiotic with non-dairy milk.

 The bacteria in a probiotic pill or powder will multiply in yogurt, however if you are making dairy milk yogurt not all probiotic bacteria will result in true yogurt.
-In order to make set yogurt, instead of a probiotic drink, the probiotics must contain one of these strains; Lactobacillus bulgaricus, Streprococcus thermophilus, Bifidobacterium lactis or Lactobacillus acidophilus.
+Our L Reuteri probiotic yogurt which is best described as a fermented dairy, is a good example of this.
+To be considered true 'yogurt, rather than fermented dairy, the probiotics must contain one of these strains; Lactobacillus bulgaricus, Streprococcus thermophilus, Bifidobacterium lactis or Lactobacillus acidophilus.